Paragon’s Best-In-Class Services

 We believe international grantmaking should be accessible.
 Our goal is to help break down the barriers to cross-border grantmaking by empowering your private foundation, donor advised fund, or grantmaking public charity to make direct, informed, and effective cross-border grants to the organizations of your choice.
 We look forward to supporting your grantmaking.

 Paragon's expertise spans a broad range of compliance and substantive disciplines in international grantmaking and philanthropy.
-In addition to Equivalency Determination, Expenditure Responsibility, and anti-terrorist financing screening, our team has specialized knowledge in fields ranging from sustainable development to humanitarian assistance, and from conservation to civil society engagement.
+In addition to Equivalency Determination, Expenditure Responsibility, and watch list screening/OFAC compliance, our team has specialized knowledge in fields ranging from sustainable development to humanitarian assistance, and from conservation to civil society engagement.
 Paragon advisors have worked extensively with foundations, non-profits, intergovernmental organizations and governments in virtually all corners of the world.

 Anthony J. Kozlowski, Principal